MPUSP/snakemake-ms-proteomics/README.md

 Next, You can make adjustments to the pipeline (`workflow`) or to the sample sheet (`manifest`):

 - the sample sheet (`manifest` in fragpipe language) defines the experimental setup, which includes e.g. paths to input files, type of experiment, group and replicate (see next section for details)
-- an example for a manifest file for LFQ test data is included in the `test/input/config` folder
+- an example for a manifest file for LFQ test data is included in the `workflows` directory
 - the `workflow` defines the fragpipe modules and their parameters
-- different workflows are included in the `workflows/` folder
-- workflows can be customised for test purposes but will be chosen automatically by the pipeline
+- workflows can be customised for test purposes but, in the future, shall be chosen automatically by the pipeline

 ## Running the pipeline